Paul Sarbanes

-Born in Salisbury, Maryland, Sarbanes was a graduate of Princeton University, Balliol College, Oxford, and Harvard Law School.
+Born in Salisbury, Maryland, Sarbanes was a graduate of Princeton University; Balliol College, Oxford; and Harvard Law School.
 Elected to the Maryland House of Delegates in 1966, he went on to serve two terms in the Maryland House from 1967 to 1971.
-In 1970, he won a seat in the United States House of Representatives, representing Maryland's 4th and later Maryland's 3rd congressional district from 1971 to 1977.
+In 1970 he won a seat in the United States House of Representatives, representing Maryland's 4th congressional district and later Maryland's 3rd congressional district from 1971 to 1977.

-In 1976, he ran for the United States Senate, defeating Republican incumbent John Glenn Beall Jr. with 59% of the vote.
+In 1976 he ran for the United States Senate, defeating Republican incumbent J. Glenn Beall Jr. with 59% of the vote.
 Sarbanes was re-elected four times, each time receiving no less than 59% of the vote.
 He did not seek re-election in 2006, when he was succeeded by fellow Democrat Ben Cardin.
 Sarbanes was known for his low-key style, often shunning the limelight over his thirty-year Senate career.
-In 2002, Sarbanes co-sponsored the Sarbanes–Oxley Act, which is cited as his most-noted sponsored piece of legislation.
+He was a coauthor of the Sarbanes–Oxley Act, which is generally noted as his most noteworthy piece of legislation.

 Early life

 Sarbanes was born on Maryland's Eastern Shore in the city of Salisbury to Greek immigrant parents, Matina (née Tsigounis) and Spyros P. Sarbanes, who had emigrated from Laconia, Greece and owned a Salisbury restaurant.

-A graduate of Wicomico High School in Salisbury, Maryland, Sarbanes attended Princeton University, earning a bachelor's degree in 1954 from the School of Public and International Affairs after completing a senior thesis titled "The Smith Act: A Denial of American Freedoms".
+A graduate of Wicomico High School in Salisbury, Maryland, Sarbanes attended Princeton University, where he played basketball and earned a bachelor's degree in 1954 from the Princeton School of Public and International Affairs after completing a senior thesis titled "The Smith Act: A Denial of American Freedoms".
 At Princeton, Sarbanes was a member of the American Whig–Cliosophic Society.
 As a senior, he received the Moses Taylor Pyne Honor Prize, Princeton's highest undergraduate honor.
 He also was awarded a Rhodes Scholarship that brought him to Balliol College of the University of Oxford in Oxford, England.
 He graduated with a First Class degree in 1957.
 Sarbanes then returned to the United States and attended Harvard Law School.

-After graduating in 1960, he clerked for Federal Judge Morris A. Soper before entering private practice with two Baltimore, Maryland law firms.
+After graduating in 1960, he clerked for Federal Judge Morris Ames Soper before entering private practice with two Baltimore law firms.

 Political career

 State legislature

-In 1966, Sarbanes ran for the Maryland House of Delegates in Baltimore City and won.
+In 1966 Sarbanes ran for the Maryland House of Delegates in Baltimore and won.
 During his four years as a State delegate in Annapolis, Maryland he served on both the Judiciary and the Ways and Means Committees.